Oral Solution, CV

 - are breastfeeding or plan to breastfeed.
 LYRICA passes into your breast milk.
 It is not known if Lyrica can harm your baby.
 Talk to your healthcare provider about the best way to feed your baby if you take LYRICA.
 Breastfeeding is not recommended while taking LYRICA.

-- Avandia (rosiglitazone), Avandamet (contains rosiglitazone and metformin), or Actos (pioglitazone) for diabetes.
+- Avandia (rosiglitazone) or Actos (pioglitazone) for diabetes.
 You may have a higher chance of weight gain or swelling of your hands or feet if these medicines are taken with LYRICA.
-See "What are the possible side effects of LYRICA?"

 - any narcotic pain medicine (such as oxycodone), tranquilizers or medicines for anxiety (such as lorazepam).
 You may have a higher chance for dizziness and sleepiness if these medicines are taken with LYRICA.